 In the first instance, you’ll need to create an online account.
 You’ll be asked to enter your email address, and we’ll send you a message to activate and set up your account.
 Then, you can complete the application form for the role you’re interested in.

 Back to top

-Once you've submitted your application, you’ll be directed to complete a Situational Judgement Test (SJT), which is an online assessment.
+Once you have submitted your application, you will be directed to complete a Situational Judgement Test (SJT), which is an online assessment.

 This is designed to help us understand how you might behave in certain situations at work.
 It will also help make sure that the role you’ve selected is a good fit for you.

 The SJT will present you with a range of different scenarios you might experience in the role.

 For each scenario, you’ll have 4 different options for how you could respond, and from these you must select the BEST and WORST response to the scenario.

 The test is not timed but should take approximately 20 minutes to complete.

 An example question and further guidance on the SJT is provided here.Back to top

 Right to work check